Police Brutality Lawsuit Loans

 Large verdicts

-Criminal charges are only filed against 1 in every 100 police officers.
+Criminal charges are filed against only one in every 100 police officers involved in fatal shootings.
 However, statistics show that officers shoot a minimum of 1,000 individuals per year.
-If you have been a victim of police brutality, then the only form of justice you may receive might be in a civil lawsuit.
-Police brutality personal injury cases have received large settlements.
+If you have been a victim of police brutality, a civil lawsuit might be the only form of justice you receive.
+Police brutality personal injury cases have resulted in large settlements.
 This is particularly true if the victim was killed as a result of the interaction.

-Below we list some of the police brutality personal injury cases that have large settlements.
+Below, we list some police brutality personal injury cases that have resulted in large settlements.

 Credit Card Icon